suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   {'status': 'OK', 'message': string,
 		    'organization': {
 		      'orgname': string,
+		      'orgid': string,
 		      'membership': string,
-		      'members':[{"username": string, "status": string, "date": int, "membership": string}, ...], 'details': {"status": string, "date": int}
+		      'status': string,
+		      'date': int,
+		      'members':[
+		        {
+		          'username': string,
+		          'membership': string,
+		          'status': string,
+		          'date': int,
+		        }, ...
+		      ],
 		     }
 		    }
+		   }
 		   {'status': 'NG', 'message': string}
 		   //
+		   // This API retreives the ACTIVE organization
+		   //   If no organization is active, this
+		   // members only appears when user is the OWNER of the organization
 		   // membership is Owner, Member, Not member
 		   // status is Invited or Joined
-		   // members is optional and only appears when user is the master of the organization
-		   // details is optional and only appears when user is a member of the organization
+		   // date is the date in epoch in seconds when user was invited or joined the organization
-		   //
-		   // if MASTER:
-		   //  orgname: string
-		   //  membership: "Owner"
-		   //  members: [{"username": string, "status": string, "date": int, "membership": string}, ...]
-		   //elif MEMBER:
-		   //  orgname: string
-		   //  membership: "Member"
-		   //  details: {status: string, 'date': int, "membership": string}

-		T. LEAVE ORGANIZATION INVITATION
+		V. LEAVE ORGANIZATION INVITATION
 		-  Request:
 		   DELETE /user/organization
 		   headers: {'Content-Type': 'application/json'}
 		-  Response:
 		   {'status': 'OK', 'message': string}
 		   {'status': 'NG', 'message': string}
+		   // This API removes user from the ACTIVE organization

-		U. ACCEPT ORGANIZATION INVITATION
+		W. ACCEPT ORGANIZATION INVITATION
 		-  Request:
 		   POST /user/organization/invitation
 		   headers: {'Content-Type': 'application/json'}
 		-  Response:
 		   {'status': 'OK', 'message': string}
 		   {'status': 'NG', 'message': string}
+		   // This API accepts invitation from the ACTIVE organization

-		V. DECLINE ORGANIZATION INVITATION
+		X. DECLINE ORGANIZATION INVITATION
 		-  Request:
 		   DELETE /user/organization/invitation
 		   headers: {'Content-Type': 'application/json'}
 		-  Response:
 		   {'status': 'OK', 'message': string}
 		   {'status': 'NG', 'message': string}
+		   // This API declines invitation from the ACTIVE organization

 	2. Organization management APIs

+		* All organization APIs points to the ACTIVE organization ONLY.
+		  (That's why specifying the orgname is NOT REQUIRED except for creating an organization.)

 		A. CREATE ORGANIZATION
 		-  Request:
-		   POST organizations/organization/ORGNAME
+		   POST organization
 		   headers: {'Content-Type': 'application/json'}
+		   data: {'orgname': string}
 		-  Response:
 		   {'status': 'OK', 'message': string}
 		   {'status': 'NG', 'message': string}
 		   // User cannot create an organization if he is already a part of an organization.
 		   //   User has to leave the current organization in order to create a new organization.
 		   //   HTTP_401_UNAUTHORIZED error is returned if user tries to create an organization but already a part of an organization.
-		   // Organization names should be unique across all organizations.
+		   // Organization names do not have to be unique across all organizations.
-		   //   HTTP_409_CONFLICT error is returned if the organization name used is already taken.
+		   // Organization name 'None' is not allowed

 		B. DELETE ORGANIZATION
 		-  Request:
-		   DELETE organizations/organization/ORGNAME
+		   DELETE organization
 		   headers: {'Content-Type': 'application/json'}
 		-  Response:
 		   {'status': 'OK', 'message': string}